Skip to main content

 Quality

-NABH and our members are committed to the delivery of behavioral healthcare services that are responsive, accountable, and clinically effective prevention, treatment, and other needed services across the continuum of care for all age groups.
-Our advocacy efforts related to quality focus on initiatives to improve quality of care, as well as accurate, efficient and meaningful quality measurement and reporting.
+NABH and our members are committed to the delivery of behavioral healthcare services that are responsive, accountable, and provide clinically effective prevention, treatment, and other needed services across the continuum of care for all age groups.

 NABH’s Quality Committee meets regularly to provide guidance to NABH staff on issues related to quality, including the quality reporting programs that require certain members to submit prescribed quality data to the Centers for Medicare and Medicaid Services.